khakhalin/notes/00_words_to_lookup.md

 * Hungarian algorithm

 Deep Learning:
-* Find a review on transformers, before reading primary papers
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
 * Heuristic search - seems to be a topic in oldschool AI, but isn't it too general?
 Or do they mean something very specific by it?
 * ADAM optimizer - what's the difference from othes?